f5devcentral/f5-agility-labs-ddos/docs/class3/module1/lab7.rst

       yorktown.floodzone.local.
 10, MX wasp.floodzone.local.
 30 **(628)**

--  In the **second ssh** window on the attacker issue a dig against the loop back with “ANY” for a larger response.
+-  In the **second ssh** window on the attacker issue a dig against the loop back with a query to RIPE.NET and with DNSSEC for a larger response.

    .. code-block:: console